h6rd/Dota2PornFxWeb/README.md

   - [Defiree2Mods](https://vk.com/defiree2mods) - Heroes
   - [Kisilev_ind](https://vk.com/id363951132) - Heroes
   - [Amir4an](https://vk.com/amir4an) - Heroes
-  - And many other contributors
+  - And many other authors

-> **Note**: Mods without a source/author link are original contributions to this project

 ---

 ## ⚠️ Disclaimer

 **All actions to modify the game files you do at your OWN RISK.
 In case of a ban, the responsibility lies entirely with YOU.**

-This project is not affiliated with Valve or Dota 2.
+This project is not affiliated with Valve or Dota2.
 Use at your own discretion.